KPRoche/kubestellar/docs/content/direct/pre-reqs.md

 - **kubectl** - to access the kubernetes clusters
 - **docker** (or compatible docker engine that works with kind)

-## For Running the Examples
+## Additional Software For Running the Examples

 - **argocd** - for the examples that use it

-## For Building KubeStellar from Source
+## Additional Software For Building KubeStellar from Source

 - **go** version 1.20 or higher - to build kubestellar
 - **make** - to build kubestellar and create the kubestellar image